Wallethub/cjs2web/README.md

 Most of the them emulate the CommonJS environment and provide features like client side versions of native node.js modules and `require()`.

-However if you want to only use the basic CommonJS syntax in your own codebase such tools unnecessarily bloat your project´s effective code size.
+However if you only want to use the basic CommonJS syntax such tools unnecessarily bloat your project´s effective code size.

 ## Features